temporal-sa/temporal-infra-provisioning-demo/README.md

 ![Temporal Infrastructure Provisioning UI Screenshot](./static/ui.png)

-This demo has the building blocks for you to execute any terraform code to completion, but is focused on provisioning [kuard](https://github.com/kubernetes/kuard) into a [minikube cluster](https://minikube.sigs.k8s.io/docs/).
+This demo has the building blocks for you to execute any terraform code to completion, but is focused on provisioning [kuard](https://github.com/kubernetes/kuard) (Kubernetes Up and Running Demo App) into a [minikube cluster](https://minikube.sigs.k8s.io/docs/).
 Because of that, you'll need to make sure you have minikube installed and running, as well as kubectl configured to use the minikube context.

 ```bash
 minikube start